 Two branches of statistics

-Before we move on to study the measures of central tendency, let us first have a look at two branches of statistics.
+Let us first have a look at two branches of statistics.
 The first branch is known as Descriptive Statistics and the second branch is known as Inferential Statistics.
 Descriptive statistics are used to describe a population, process, sample and their characteristics, such as location (measures of central tendency), spread (variation), and shape (skewness and peaks).
 So, the measures of central tendency is a type of Descriptive Statistics.
 Inferential statistics make inferences and predictions about a population data based on a sample of data taken from the population in question.
 These are typically used in the Analyze phase of the DMAIC process.
-Let’s look at measures of central tendency.

 Measures of central tendency